 Florida Wildlife Parks

 Traditional zoos have largely been replaced by wildlife theme parks in Florida.
-Probably the oldest is Silver Springs where the first glass bottomed boats were built to view the crystal clear waters of the Silver River where you can see alligators, turtles and bass.
+Probably the earliest was Silver Springs where the first glass bottomed boats were built to view the crystal clear waters of the Silver River where you can see alligators, turtles and bass.
+In recent years, Silver Springs was turned into a State Park and no longer exhibits animals.

 Busch Gardens Africa near Tampa has been built in the style of an African safari park with both animals and thrill rides.